Bridging Prediction and Intervention Problems in Social Systems: Evaluation Science

 To highlight the challenge of identifying and estimating performance measures in an interventional framework, we begin with an overview of how defining causal equivalents of performance measures those discussed in Case Study \ref{casestudy-COMPAS-RAI} (COMPAS and classification errors), introduces different causal estimands.
 For example, consider generalizing a fairness measure like true positive rate to assessing impacts of interventions on binary outcomes.
 The fundamental problem of causal inference introduces statistical challenges: if we care about outcomes under alternative decisions, they were not observed, and therefore cannot be directly audited from data.
 Therefore, almost any performance measure that might be a ``standard" metric in the pure prediction case, needs to be translated for the interventional setting.

-Disparities in true positive rates measure differences in receiving positive classifier decisions $\hat Y$, conditional on the underlying outcome being positive, $Y=1$, such as not defaulting on a loan (in lending prediction) or re-appearing for trial (in RAI prediction).
-One way to define an analogous \textit{interventional} true positive rate is to posit that an individual should have received a positive decision $D=1$ (analogous to a positive classification label) if in fact they \textit{would have improved if they received the intervention}.
-Predictive fair machine learning posits the true positive label $Y=1$ as sufficient information to ``merit" a positive classification decision $\hat Y=1$.
-An interventional analogue is to posit that those who strictly benefit, i.e. \textit{respond} under the intervention $Y(1)>Y(0)$ \citep{kallus2019assessing}, ought to receive the intervention, $D=1$. \citet{imai2023principal} also develops fairness criteria based on these principal strata.
+Disparities in true positive rates $P(\hat Y=1 \mid Y=1, A=a)$ measure differences in receiving positive classifier decisions $\hat Y$ conditional on having the underlying ``positive label" such as not defaulting on a loan (in lending prediction) or re-appearing for trial (in RAI prediction).
+One way to define an analogous \textit{interventional} true positive rate is to posit that an individual should have received a \textit{positive decision $D=1$} if in fact they \textit{would have improved if they received the intervention}.
+The interventional analogue posits that those who strictly benefit, i.e. \textit{respond} under the intervention $Y(1)>Y(0)$ \citep{kallus2019assessing}, ought to receive the intervention, $D=1$. \citet{imai2023principal} also develops fairness criteria based on these principal strata.
 A true positive rate disparity across groups can be defined as follows.

 Importantly, the fundamental identifiability challenge is that both potential outcomes $(Y(0),Y(1))$ are never jointly observed, and neither is the event $\{Y(1) > Y(0)\};$ it represents an unobserved \textit{principal stratum}.
 An additional identifying assumption of \textit{monotonicity}, that $Y(1) \geq Y(0)$, or that the intervention only improves outcomes, can restore identifiability. \citet{kallus2019assessing} give bounds under potential violations of monotonicity.